2022–23 NBA season: National

+Local

-In September 2022, Ted Leonsis's Monumental Sports & Entertainment bought out NBCUniversal's ownership stake in NBC Sports Washington, which carries broadcasts of the Washington Wizards and the NHL's Washington Capitals, both Monumental-owned teams.
+In September 2022, Monumental Sports & Entertainment bought out NBCUniversal's ownership stake in NBC Sports Washington, which carries broadcasts of the Washington Wizards and the NHL's Washington Capitals, both Monumental-owned teams.
 Monumental initially took minority ownership of the network in 2016.
-NBC will provide transitional corporate, technical, and distribution support up to 18 months after the sale, and Monumental plans to rebrand the network after the 2022–23 season.
+NBC provided transitional corporate, technical, and distribution support up to 18 months after the sale, and Monumental plans to rebrand the network after the 2022–23 season.

 In October 2022, the Clippers launched a direct-to-consumer streaming service called ClipperVision.
 The service includes all non-national games.
+The Clippers also announced an agreement with Nexstar Media Group to air four preseason games and 11 regular season games on KTLA, KSWB-TV, KGET-TV and KSEE-TV.
+The remaining games continued to air locally on Bally Sports West and Bally Sports SoCal.

 On February 24, 2023, the AT&T SportsNet regional sports networks sent letters to the Houston Rockets and the Utah Jazz saying they had until March 31, 2023, to reach an agreement to take their local television rights back.
 Warner Bros.
 Discovery, the owners of the networks, intends to leave the regional sports networks business.
-If a deal is not reached the networks will file for Chapter 7 bankruptcy.
+If a deal is not reached the networks would file for Chapter 7 bankruptcy.
 The Portland Trail Blazers's deal with Root Sports Northwest is not affected because Warner Bros.
 Discovery only has minority control of that network.

 On March 14, Diamond Sports Group, the operator of the Bally Sports regional sports networks, filed for Chapter 11 bankruptcy.
 Diamond plans to continue to broadcast games for the 16 NBA teams it has regional rights to while it plans to separate from majority parent Sinclair Broadcast Group as part of the reorganization.